📝

 Seasonal Availability

 The Lagoon Leisure Centre is open year-round, including during school holidays.
 Sessions and availability may vary slightly during seasonal events (e.g., Christmas hours or summer family sessions), but swimming, gym, and spa facilities operate throughout the year.
-This makes it a reliable destination when searching for “swimming pools open now” or “water fun water park” activities regardless of season.

 📍